ClinicalTrials.gov: Relationship to PubMed

 PubMed is another resource managed by the National Library of Medicine.
-A trial with an NCT identification number that is registered in ClinicalTrials.gov can be linked to a journal article with an PubMed identification number (PMID).
+A trial with an NCT identification number that is registered in ClinicalTrials.gov can be linked to a journal article with a PubMed identification number (PMID).
 Such link is created either by the author of the journal article by mentioning the trial ID in the abstract (abstract trial-article link) or by the trial record manager when the registry record is updated with a PMID of an article that reports trial results (registry trial-article link).
 A 2013 study analyzing 8907 interventional trials registered in ClinicalTrials.gov found that 23.2% of trials had abstract-linked result articles and 7.3% of trials had registry-linked articles.
 2.7% of trials had both types of links.
 Most trials are linked to a single result article (76.4%).
 The study also found that 72.2% of trials had no formal linked result article.